AndrewLCA/cse15l-lab-reports/lab1.md

   3. `ls` with path to file argument
      ![image](ls w file argument .png)

        The working directory when this command ran is `/home/lecture1`.
 A path to a file `/README` was passed as an argument.
 However, `/ls` only prints out files/directories in the current directory.
-Since `README` is a file, the output indicates an error.
+Since `README` is a file, `/ls` prints out the file so the output is not an error.

 * **`cat`**